BoSen29/UnitTracker/README.md

 Note: current implementation might experience issues when two streamers are in the same game, without equal stream-delay.
 Fix in progress.

 ## Changelog
+1.1.4 - Another attempted fix at solving the issue of missing data from scoreboard.
+Now with forced exceptions @ 0.
 1.1.3 - Fixed issues fetching Scoreboard-data during high-density mercenary spawning on west side.